JSW Energy Ltd (NSE: JSWENERGY) Q3 2026 Earnings Call dated Jan. 23, 2026

 Sharad Mahendra

-See the PPA timelines first to me.
-Thank you very much.
-The PPA timelines which are there is from the date of proceed notice to proceed.
-I think the date it’s 48 months for the first unit of first phase and second unit after another six months.
-That is 54 months.
-So all the planning is within the same timelines.
-We will definitely be completing the phase one within the PPA timelines which are there.
-So that we are sure.
-Because we have our supply chain in terms of boiler, turbine and generator which is a challenge which country is seeing.
+See, the PPA time lines — first, Sumit, thank you very much.
+The PPA time lines, which are there is from the date of proceed — notice to proceed.
+I think the date, it’s 48 months for the first unit or first phase and second unit after another 6 months, that is 54 months.
+So all the planning is within the same time lines.
+We will definitely be completing the Phase 1 within the PPA time lines, which are there.

-As I said in my remarks also that is all under control.
+So that we are sure because we have — our supply chain in terms of boiler, turbine and generator, which is a challenge which country is seeing, as I said in my remarks also, that is all under control.
 So this is what we wanted to show.
-And also in terms of the capex we will be announcing.
-But yes, you can benchmark whatever we have said in the domain is that maybe the phase one about 16,000 crore of investment for two into 800 which we have announced earlier.
-So we’ll be around that number only.
+And also in terms of the CapEx we will be announcing, but yes, you can benchmark whatever we have said in the domain is that maybe the Phase 1 about INR16,000 crores of investment for 2 into 800 which we have announced earlier, so we’ll be around that number only.

 Sumit Kishore

 Okay.
-And what would be the tariff arrangement here?
-What fixed variable and what are the details?
+And what would be the tariff arrangement here, what fixed variable, and what are the details?

 Sharad Mahendra